craigdsouza/Shikherverma.github.io/_posts/2021-03-13-an-insight-into-conservative-and-liberal-values.md

-[1] While this has been true in the past, left leaning actors too demonstrate their own group loyalties, which differ from those of the conservatives.
+[1] While this has been true in the past, left leaning actors too demonstrate their own group loyalties, which differ from those of the conservatives.<br>
 [2] Libertarians , not liberals are the most vocal advocate of individual sovereignty, but this is more complexity than I wish to get into with this article.